 Sutton Coldfield TV transmitter was one of the first in this country when it began broadcasting the BBC on the old 405 line VHF system in 1949, UHF colour transmissions started in 1965.
 The original mast was demolished in 1985 and the replacement is a 225m high (see How High is High ? ) mast which was built in 1983.
 Apparently the older structure was insufficiently strong to take the weight of the increasing number of transmitting antennas required.
 To make things even more complicated a 225m temporary mast was erected in the spring of 2009 so that work could proceed in raising the height of the original mast by 31m (to a total height of 271m).
+This second mast was dismantled from Summer 2013.

 The site is not quite in Sutton Coldfield but being just North of its namesake it is visible from most areas North of Birmingham.
 The railway line to Lichfield runs near to the site, this particular section being opened by the London & North Western Railway in 1884.